 The Monastery of Paleokastro is a women’s nunnery dating back to the 18th century, which was named after the nearby hill.
 It is a typical sample of the Cycladic monastery architecture, located north of the settlement of Ano Mera.
 Visitations there are strictly by appointment.

 This beacon of both light and history dates back to the middle 1800s.
 It is perhaps one of the best kept secrets on the island, however in recent years the municipality has worked diligently to refurbish the ailing structure, that is under the auspices of the Nava, Ministry.
 Most recently the ministry has approved a plan for the refurbishing of the lighthouse to serve as a museum and an exhibition gallery.
 In the past few years there have been concerts set at sunset there.
-There is no best time to go there, as the vistas are always spectacular and inspiring.
-Mornings are good as there is plenty of maritime traffic in the expanse of sea below, but the sunsets are amazing as the sea swallows the orange globe of light.
-It is almost always windy there and the roads are partially dirt and partially paved.

 The Abandon Mines/Metallia-Merchia

 On the northern most tip of the island are the abandon mines of MYKOBAR.Active between the 1950s and the 1970s, the Mykobar mines are a big part of the history of the island’s undocumented history, however the municipality has taken on a project to commit memories to a tomme.
 The mines created hundreds of jobs for people who were poor and hungry after the war, but also claimed lives, both inside the mines and with "Miner’s iIlness" later.
 The American company that was called Mykobar left the area untouched after they had completed mining for barium there.
 Presently, the Mykonos Shooting Club has set a practice center there.
 What remains is the commemorative church of Saint Barbara, as well as homes, offices and work areas now falling to ruin.